Jaydee8652/EspressoBatch/README.md

 ```
 $ python3 qe_cif2cell.py
 ```
-Will generate quantum-espresso input files from .cifs in 'cifs/validated', automatically run a test calculation, and then update the slurm request according to the projected resource use.
+Will generate quantum-espresso input files from .cifs in 'cifs/validated', automatically run a test calculation, and create a batch file according to the projected resource use.
+Takes a list user input of atom types to optimise, all other atom types will be frozen.

 ```
 $ python3 batch_control.py